Giving Back

 As the town, province and country mourned the loss and injury to these young souls, Canadians took it upon themselves to help in any way they could.
 They placed hockey sticks on their front steps, wore jerseys at work, and catered supplies and money to help the families and the town.
 A GoFundMe was set up with the goal of raising four million dollars.
 This goal was met, then doubled.

 As hockey lovers and Canadians, Quest Geomatics was pleased to raise $3240 in support of the community of Humboldt.
-May there always be a hockey night in Canada.
+May there always be a hockey night in Canada and this just another way Quest Geomatics gives back.

 !